calmm-js/partial.lenses/README.md

 ##### <a name="L-minimum"></a> [≡](#contents) [`L.minimum(traversal, maybeData)`](#L-minimum "L.minimum: Ord a => PTraversal s a -> Maybe s -> Maybe a")

-`L.minimum` computes a minimum of the optional ordered elements targeted by the traversal.
+`L.minimum` computes a minimum, according to the `<` operator, of the optional elements targeted by the traversal.

 For example: